ginkof/Data-Science-Portfolio/Data Science/Unveiling Business Insights: Data Cleaning and Analysis for Optimal Decision Making/Readme.md

 ### Notebooks

 The tasks for this project include:
+Notebook 1: Data_cleaning.ipynb and Notebook 2: Data_quality.ipynb

-Cleaning and preparing the data for analysis.
+* Cleaning, preparing and assessing the quality the data for analysis.

 Exploring the data to gain insights on customer behavior and purchasing patterns.
 Analyzing the impact of discounts on customer acquisition, satisfaction, and retention.
 Providing insights and recommendations on whether or not discounts are beneficial to the company in the long run.